Ever30/Crowdfunding_ETL/README.md

 In this challenge, we test out some of the features we learned over the past weeks.

 # Team members
-Tan Vale, Iris Michelson, Dylan S., Nathan Transon, and Everardo Garcia.
+Tan Vale, Iris Michelson, Dylan Sui, Nathan Transon, and Everardo Garcia.

 # Instructions
 The instructions for this mini project are divided into the following subsections: